samrat-nath/samrat-nath.github.io/_posts/2022-09-29-spatial-analytics-python.md

 **1.1.**  **Vector Data**

 Vector data represent geometries in the world.
 When you open a navigation map, you see vector data.
 The road network, the buildings, the restaurants, and ATMs are all vectors with their associated attributes.
 Vector data is simply a collection of discrete locations ((x, y) values) called “vertices” that define one of three shapes:
 -   **Point**: a single (x, y) point.
 Like the location of your house.
 -   **Line**: two or more connected (x, y) points.
 Like a road.
 -   **Polygon**: three or more (x, y) points connected and closed.
 Like a lake, or the border of a country.

-*Shapes of different vector data:*
 ![](https://miro.medium.com/v2/resize:fit:700/1*LdKZXbs3pZ5wlsFXKMrWWA.png)

+*Shapes of different vector data*

 Vector data is commonly stored in a “shapefile” format.
 A shapefile is composed of three required files with the same prefix (here, ‘spatial-data’) but different extensions:
 -   _spatial-data.shp_: main file that stores records of each shape geometries
 -   _spatial-data.shx_: index of how the geometries in the main file relate to one-another
 -   _spatial-data.dbf_: attributes of each record